 William's father Georg was a blacksmith and died when William was only eight years old.
 William embellished on the trade of his father from John Auel at 701 Central Avenue, where he remained until 1872.
 Afterwards, William worked for the MacNeale and Urban Safe Factory for about five years.
 Their main factory was located in the City of Hamilton and during its peak it employed 600 workers who produced over 50 safes daily.
 William worked at a branch of this company in Cincinnati.
-While he was working there, he made a hammer in 1875, which is displayed on the left.
+While he was working there, he made a hammer in 1875, as shown.
 One side of the hammer is engraved with his initials; the other side shows the date it was made.
-Those years at the safe company must have been meaningful for William, as he retained this item and passed it on to his family members.
+Those years at the safe company must have been meaningful for William, as he retained this item and it was passed on among his family members.

 THE WILLIAM & EMMA RIEDLIN FAMILY